 Regeneron antibodies in demand after Trump COVID-19 treatment, doctors seek more data

-NEW YORK: Patients are asking to join clinical trials of antibody-based COVID-19 drugs after US President Donald Trump was treated last week with an experimental therapy from Regeneron Pharmaceuticals Inc, and on Wednesday he promised to make it free to Americans while touting its benefits.
+NEW YORK: Patients are asking to join clinical trials of antibody-based COVID-19 drugs after US President Donald Trump was treated last week with an experimental therapy from Regeneron Pharmaceuticals, and on Wednesday (Oct 7) he promised to make it free to Americans while touting its benefits.

 Medical experts said more data is needed to assess the treatment's efficacy before wider use should be allowed.